Hanbok: Binyeo

 Binyeo was a traditional ornamental hairpin, and it had a different-shaped tip again depending on social status.
 As a result, it was possible to determine the social status of the person by looking at the binyeo.
-Women in the royal family had dragon or phoenix-shaped binyeo while ordinary women had trees or Japanese apricot flowers.
+Women in the royal family had dragon or phoenix-shaped binyeo while ordinary women had trees or plum blossoms.
 Binyeo was a proof of marriage and considered a woman's expression of chastity and decency.

 Daenggi

 Daenggi is a traditional Korean cloth ribbon used to tie and decorate braided hair.